NERC-CEH/modis_comp_demo/README.rst

 https://github.com/Ciaran1981/geospatial-learn

-The dependencies for this are numerous and it will take a long time to install hence, for brevity, I have just provided the necessary functions locally, so provided you work in this folder (which will be the case) you can import the function.
+The dependencies for the above lib are numerous and it will take a long time to install hence, for brevity, I have just provided cut down modules locally.
+Provided you work in this folder (which will be the case) you can import the functions from the local files.
 The files are appears_down.py, raster.py and shape.py and reside in src.

 Installation and Use
 ~~~~~~~~~~~~~~~~~~~~